MariaEOcampo/Cotzador-de-seguros/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## You can check it at https://musing-wilson-291b75.netlify.app/
+## You can check it out at https://musing-wilson-291b75.netlify.app/

 ## Available Scripts